acf-quizbowl/acf-quizbowl.github.io/guidelines/hosting-guidelines.md

  Hosts must keep statistics for the entire tournament, fully and accurately entering all team, individual, and packet statistics that the program uses (remember to enable “round reports”).
 Within 24 hours of the conclusion of the tournament, hosts must publicly post all statistics reports to the [Quizbowl Resource Center Database](https://hsquizbowl.org/db/).
 They must also post a link to the statistics report and a brief summary of the results and top scorer on their announcement thread on the Quizbowl Resource Center Forums.
 If a tournament uses multiple phases, hosts must post reports for the preliminary phase, the playoff phase, and both phases combined.
 Host should make every effort to make any corrections to their statistics and re-upload the statistics report within 24 hours of receiving corrections.
 Hosts may use any statistics program during the tournament itself, as long as they upload results to the Quizbowl Resource Center Database afterwards.
 SQBS can be used to keep game statistics, and is available for free [here](http://ai.stanford.edu/~csewell/sqbs/).
 A guide on ACF’s best practices for submitting SQBS reports is [here](/stats-guide).
 Failing to keep statistics, post or correct statistics in a timely manner, or follow ACF’s best practices may result in a penalty (see [Penalties](#penalties-for-egregious-hosting-violations)).

 ### Detailed Statistics
 Some tournaments will require hosts to keep detailed statistics.
 Hosts will be responsible for ensuring that each staffer has been trained on using online scoresheets and best practices before the tournament.
-The Mirror Coordinator will work with the host site to provide adequate training resources well in advance of the tournament.
+The Site Coordinator will work with the host site to provide adequate training resources well in advance of the tournament.
 On the day of the tournament, the host will be responsible for each staffer having a working laptop that can connect to the internet.
 Keeping detailed statistics is a substitute for conventional scoresheets and packets, but not for compiling statistical reports and submitting them to the [Quizbowl Resource Center Database](https://hsquizbowl.org/db/).

 ### Trophies
 Hosts must provide the appropriate trophies and prizes to teams, as described below.
 The cost of trophies and prizes, and other tournament expenses, is borne entirely by the hosts and does not affect the calculation of the editors’ share of the entry fees.
 ACF will provide trophies to hosts at reasonable cost.
 ACF will pay the trophy provider directly (including shipping to the host site) and the cost will come out of the host site’s share.
-If a host would like ACF to provide trophies for their site, they should contact the Mirror Coordinator at least two weeks before the tournament.
+If a host would like ACF to provide trophies for their site, they should contact the Site Coordinator at least two weeks before the tournament.

 The top two overall teams will receive trophies in all cases.